junrui-liu/patina/src/overview/unit.md

 ```
 evaluates to `7`, because the left operand of the addition evaluates to `3`.
 Although `1` evaluates to `1` and `print_int(2)` evaluates to `()`, those values are ignored.
 Still, the _effect_ of evaluating `print_int(2)` will be observable, as the character `2` will be printed to the standard output.

-A sequence has to have at least one expression, so it may very well contain just a single expression, as you have encountered in a previous if-then-else expression:
+A sequence has to have at least one expression, but it may very well have just a single expression, as you have encountered in a previous if-then-else expression:
 ```rust,no_run,noplayground
 if 0 <= 1 then {
   2 + 3